kunal-bhatia/ehcache-jgroups-demo/README.md

 # ehcache-jgroups-demo
-This is a proof of concept (springboot application) for synchronous cache replication in ehcache with jgroups in kubernetes (TCP, UNICAST).
+This is a proof of concept (spring-boot application) for synchronous cache replication in ehcache with jgroups in kubernetes (TCP, UNICAST).
 To achieve the same, we used the jgroups-kubernetes library (https://github.com/jgroups-extras/jgroups-kubernetes/tree/0.9.3) which uses the KUBE_PING as the discovery protocol for JGroups cluster nodes managed by kubernetes